Peplink Settings to Get Started

 Renaming the Default Network

 In the network Tab, you have a Left Menu with "LAN" and "WAN" options.
 In the LAN option the first Network you will see is "Untagged Network".
-You can rename this to something more helpful, like "Primary Network" or "Streaming Network", as you will need to refer back to this name.
+You can rename this to something more helpful, like "Primary Network" or "Main Network", as you will need to refer back to this name.

-Network --> LAN Network Settings - Name
+- Network Tab--> LAN Network Settings - Name (rename it to Primary or Main Network)

 Reconfiguring a WAN Port to LAN